 It is the policy of Saint Mary-of-the-Woods College that a minimum of 30 credit hours (more if required by the specific program) is required for graduate degree programs.
-Each master's degree program must be completed within seven years.
+See Program Handbook for maximum timeframe for completion of each degree.
 Students are required to maintain a minimum GPA of 3.0 in his or her graduate degree program.